 Happy Thanksgiving everyone!!!

 One thing that we can be sure of is what my father once said, and that was “It has never hurt anyone to be a little kinder.”
 A little more kindness is something this world can use.
 This is a fact.
 There cannot be any disputes about it.
 Showing kindness every day with simple acts of kindness is easy and very rewarding.
-It is also contagious.
+It is also contagious. hair loss treatment.
 It spreads from one person to the next and then some!